 Next, MIC values in many of the antibiotics were lower when treated with DIM than without.
 The difference between the MIC values was particularly significant with tobramycin, as MIC values were 50% lower in the DIM-treated sample.3 This may be associated with greater antibiotic efficiency with DIM; however, more research is needed.
 Finally, the porcine wounds treated with DIM visually healed better, and they also had, on average, a three-fold decrease in bacterial counts of P. aeruginosa.3

 The results of this study suggest that treatment with DIM was associated with decreased biofilm production in the four bacterial cultures.
-Additionally, in the porcine wounds, treatment with DIM was associated with improved healing and decreased bacterial counts.
+Additionally, in porcine wounds, treatment with DIM was associated with improved healing and decreased bacterial counts.
 More research is needed to confirm this as well as determine whether these findings would still apply to a larger sample.
-More research is also needed to further investigate the potential benefits of this phytochemical.
+More research is also needed to further investigate the potential benefits of this phytochemical on antibiotic resistance.

 - Ventola, C.L.
 (2015, April).
 The antibiotic resistance crisis.
 Pharmacy and Therapeutics 40(4): 277-283.